Eetezadi/Gitpod-Wordpress-Development/README.md

 A comprehensive Docker-based development environment for WordPress plugin and theme development, optimized for GitHub Codespaces and local development.

+## ⚠️ Important Notice

+**Currently only works with VS Code Desktop!**
+Due to WordPress's URL hardcoded url handling and Codespace redirect mechanisms, this template does not work properly in the browser-based VS Code.
+You must use VS Code Desktop with the GitHub Codespaces extension to properly access WordPress on localhost.
+Maybe someone can provide a pull request to fix?
+I failed so far...

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/eetezadi/Codespaces-Wordpress-Development)

 ## 🚀 Quick Start